venkatesh0029/venkatesh0029/README.md

 ## 👨‍💻 About Me

 - 🎓 Computer Science Undergraduate (2nd Year)
-- 🌐 Passionate about Web Development and Cloud Computing
+- 🌐 Passionate about Web Development
-- 🚀 Currently exploring Next.js
 - 🤖 Diving into AI/ML for future projects
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/venkatesh0029/) | [Email](mailto:venkatesh0029@example.com)